Simplicity S65 Cordless Multi-Use Review

 Filtration [+ Fog Test]

-Simplicity says that the S65 uses a HEPA medium to capture particles up to 0.3 microns.
+Simplicity states that the S65 utilizes a HEPA medium to capture particles as small as 0.3 microns.

 The fog test is a visual experiment to check if the vacuum’s seals and filtration are good enough to keep the fog inside the dustbin.